Iron-Hills-Dev/huell/README.md

 cd [path to huell repo]/.docker
 ```

-<small>(optional) You can change dockerized Huell's config in .docker/.config folder.</small>\
-Then you just need to perform one simple commands to start Huell's work
+Then you just need to perform one simple command to start Huell's work

 ```
 docker-compose up --build